MonolithInd/update-fw-BC/README.md

 <b>NFTABLES</b></br>
 Nftables has the concept of "sets" like IPSET built into the base firewall package.
 As such we can create a set as part of the tables and refer to it in rules.

 In nftables we create a custom set called "country_block" and place the full IP list of the bad countries in this set.
-To creater this set see the command below.
+To create this set see the command below.

     nft add set filter country_block { type ipv4_addr \; flags interval \;}

-Once the set is created we can run the script with -f nftables and the set it populated.
+Once the set is created we can run the script with -f nftables and the set is populated.
 Unlike iptables/ipset this set is displayed as part of the ruleset when it is listed.
 Be prepared for a long list of IPs.
 Once created and populated the set can be referenced anywhere in your nftables rules.
 As an example:

     chain input {
 		type filter hook input priority 0; policy accept;
 		ip saddr @country_block counter drop
     }

-Note, to increase speed the nftables script creates a file, writes the IPs to the file then injects the file into the nftables set.
-Rather than adding the items line by line which is slow.
+Note, to increase speed when run for nftables the script creates a file, writes the IPs to the file then injects the file into the nftables set.
+Rather than adding the items line by line which I have found is slow.
 As such the script will need to run as a user with access to /tmp for the file creation and deletion during set loading.

 Making these firewall changes static across reboots is left as an exercise for the reader.